josefadamcik/josefadamcik.cz/_posts/2019-07-21-squid-badge-my-first-pcb-design.md

 - The copper pour for ground zone: both sides have unused areas filled with copper acting as ground.
 This is done by selecting a zone which should be filled in and the rest is calculated by KiCad.
 In my case, it was a bit more complicated, because I needed to keep squid's eyes copper-free on both sides.
 I have solved this differently for every side.
 The top one has (as a part of the squid footprint) small copper rings around eyes.
 When KiCad fills the zone it avoids any copper from footprints with some clearance.
 On the bottom side, a more straightforward approach is used - I just defined two keep out areas which forbid the auto-fill around eyes.
 - I made a mistake when placing the coin-cell holder.
 It's rotated to fit the head of the octopus nicely, but if it was soldered properly the opening for a battery to slide in would be at the left-bottom side.
 There would be other things soldered on (switch, pins) and it wouldn't be possible to insert the battery.
 I didn't realize this until I had manufactured PCBs in my hands.
 But the fix is easy - the battery holder just needs to be rotated 180 degrees so the battery could be inserted from the top-right side.
+- You may notice that the round pads for brooch pins are not connected to the ground plane.
+I left them disconnected to make soldering a bit easier (heat cannot escape to the GND plane).

 {% responsive_image path: images/squid/squidkicad3d.png alt: "3D render of the PCB provided by KiCad"  figcaption: "3D render of the PCB provided by KiCad."%}